 GovTech Features Opiniator

-We are delighted to have been featured in GovTech.
+Opiniator features in a recent GovTech article.
 Specifically describing how Opiniator is being used at the rest areas in Florida for the Department of Transportation (DOT).
 The goal is to enable visitors to give their thoughts and ratings about the facility.
 In particular, Opiniator replaced their old comment card program so now the rest area operators and (DOT) managers can see feedback and analysis This means they can react in real time and act on that data through our alert system.

 We have listed before why we think comment cards are not effective.